smoka7/multicursors.nvim/README.md

 - [ ] Should selection movements wrap horizontally?
 - [ ] Should `<bs>` wrap?
 - [ ] Should folded lines get ignored when searching?
+- [ ] show help window for mapping and registers ?

 ## Acknowledgment
 [vim-visual-multi](https://github.com/mg979/vim-visual-multi)